true2blue/firestone-publish/README.md

 **Install & Start**
 ===================

-1.Download and install the mongodb
+1.Download and install the mongodb (mongodb compass use 1.40.0)

 2.Start the mongodb
     mongod --dbpath C:/data/db